 |Smarties||Starbursts||Sour Patch Kids|

 Managing renal diet restrictions with the holidays present some special challenges.
-Stay on track by finding “can-do” substitutes for favorites that are higher in potassium and phosphorus.
+Stay on track by finding low phosphorus and low potassium “can-do” substitutes for favorites that are higher in potassium and phosphorus.
 This helps everyone feel good about enjoying every last bite.
 Chocolate, nuts, and caramel are higher in potassium and phosphorus so best to limit these.
 If you must cheat on chocolate (let’s be honest, we all need to…), here are some of your better bets:

 Kidney Friendly “Chocolate Cheats”

 |York Peppermint Patty (1 1.5 oz)||0 mg||48 mg||12 mg|

 |Snickers (Fun size 15 grams)||28 mg||48 mg||36 mg|

 |Milky Way (Fun size 17 grams)||11 mg||21 mg||28 mg|